kerstin-w/Travel-Africa/TESTING.md

     <img src="documentation/testing/user-stories/admin-category.png" width="500px" style="margin: 20px;">

-  - [#29](https://github.com/kerstin-w/Travel-Africa/issues/29) I want to delete content when inappropriate so that I can maintain the site and ensure that only useful or relevant content remains
+  - [#29](https://github.com/kerstin-w/Travel-Africa/issues/29) I want to delete content when inappropriate so that I can maintain the site and ensure that only useful or relevant content remains.

     On the **Post Page** the Superuser has the same option as the post auther and can delete or edit a post.
 Further, the Superuser can delete posts from the **Admin Panel**